jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 Please note that this is a crucial aspect.
 In the past, I saw a lot of code where this mapping is directly done in the `Inbound Port`.
 From my understanding this is a massive architectural violation because we couple a technology stack directly to our application core.

-Anyway, from a navigation point of view we have to take just a single additional step to follow direction `Port Adapter` &rarr; `Inbound Port`.
+Anyway, from a navigation point of view we have to take just a single additional step to continue in the direction of `Port Adapter` &rarr;
+`Inbound Port`.
 To do so, just select `PublishTimeListener` in your IDE.
-Again, you have to check the constructor of `PublishTimeListener` which takes exactly one parameter which must be an `Inbound Port`.
+Again, you have to check the constructor of `PublishTimeListener`.
+Within
+Jexxa this constructor must take exactly one parameter which must be an `Inbound Port`.
 In this case it is `TimeService` again as you can see in the following code.

 ```java
 public PublishTimeListener(TimeService timeService)